pndaproject/pnda-guide/producer/data-preparation.md

 By default, Kafka keeps data for 24 hours for each topic.
 You can use the Kafka Manager to override the default data retention policy on a time or size basis.

-## Avro schema schema evolution
+## Avro schema evolution

 ### Simple schema update

-If you want to extend the current PNDA Avro schema, without breaking the platform, this is possible but you need to follow these rules:
+If you want to extend the current PNDA Avro schema this is possible but follow these rules:

-* keep the base pnda.entity fields (timestamp, src, host_ip and rawdata)
+* Keep the base pnda.entity fields (timestamp, src, host_ip and rawdata)
-* and the extra fields after rawdata definition
+* Add the extra fields after rawdata definition
+* Only use the Avro schema for 'envelope' data - non-domain-specific per-deployment metadata that can be truly populated for *all* data.
+If you're considering more than one variation of the Avro schema, probably it should be passed in rawdata instead

 Here is an example of a new schema: